vespperhq/vespper/README.md

    curl https://raw.githubusercontent.com/vespper/vespper/main/tools/scripts/start.sh | sh
    ```

-That's it 💫 You should be able to visit Merlinn's dashboard in http://localhost:5173.
+That's it 💫 You should be able to visit Vespper's dashboard in http://localhost:5173.

-### Updating Merlinn 🧙‍♂️
+### Updating Vespper 🧙‍♂️

 1. Pull the latest changes: